jetify-com/devbox/docs/app/cloud/secrets/secrets_cli.md

 ## Authenticating with Devbox

-You can authenticate with Jetify Cloud by running `devbox secrets auth login`.
+You can authenticate with Jetify Cloud by running `devbox auth login`.
 This will launch the browser authentication flow to sign into Jetify Cloud.

 ![Auth Page](../../static/img/jetify_auth.jpeg)